-For state fiscal year 2014, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
-During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs, Uncompensated Care ("UC") payments and Delivery System Reform Incentive Payments ("DSRIP").
+For state fiscal year 2015, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
+During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs, UC payments and Delivery System Reform Incentive Payments ("DSRIP").
 During the first year of transition, which commenced on October 1, 2011, THHSC made payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
 During demonstration years two through five (October 1, 2012 through September 30, 2017), THHSC has, and will continue to, make incentive payments under the program after certain qualifying criteria are met by hospitals.
-UPL payments are also subject to an aggregate statewide caps based on CMS approved Medicaid waiver amounts.
+Supplemental payments are also subject to an aggregate statewide caps based on CMS approved Medicaid waiver amounts.

 In addition, the Texas Medicaid Section 1115 Waiver includes a DSRIP pool to incentivize hospitals and other providers to transform their service delivery practices to improve quality, health status, patient experience, coordination, and cost-effectiveness.
 DSRIP pool payments are incentive payments to hospitals and other providers that develop programs or strategies to enhance access to health care, increase the quality of care, the cost-effectiveness of care provided and the health of the patients and families served.
 In May, 2014, CMS formally approved specific DSRIP projects for certain of our hospitals for demonstration years 3 to 5 (our facilities did not materially participate in the DSRIP pool during demonstration years 1 or 2).
 DSRIP payments are contingent on the hospital meeting certain pre-determined milestones, metrics and clinical outcomes.
-Additionally, DSRIP payments are contingent on a governmental entity providing an Inter-Governmental Transfer ("IGT") for the non-federal share component of the DSRIP payment.
+Additionally, DSRIP payments are contingent on a governmental entity providing an IGT for the non-federal share component of the DSRIP payment.
 THHSC generally approves DSRIP reported metrics, milestones and clinical outcomes on a semi-annual basis in June and December.
 In connection with the DSRIP program and THHSC's approval for specific programs at certain of our hospitals and availability of a governmental IGT, we recorded approximately \$6 million of net revenues during the second quarter of 2014 applicable to the period of October 1, 2013 through March 31, 2014.
-Although we can provide no assurance that we will ultimately qualify for additional DSRIP revenues, subject to CMS's approval and other conditions as outlined above, we estimate that we may be entitled to additional DSRIP net revenues of approximately \$10 million during the fourth quarter of 2014.
+Although we can provide no assurance that we will ultimately qualify for additional DSRIP net revenues of approximately \$10 million during the fourth quarter of 2014.